-Further details regarding exemptions can be found in section 3.34 and Appendix E Surveyor-General’s Direction No.7.
+Further details regarding exemptions can be found in section 3.34 Surveyor General’s Direction No.7.
+A link to the application for exemption can be found in Appendix F Surveyor General’s Direction No.7.

 Policy 3 Exemptions

-Item 3.34.3 Direction No.7 provides for an exemption from complying ith clauses 12(2)(a) and 12(3)(a) in accordance with “Policy 3”.
+Item 3.34.3 Surveyor General’s Direction No.7 provides for an exemption from complying with clauses 12(2)(a) and 12(3)(a) Surveying and Spatial Information Regulation 2017 in accordance with “Policy 3”.
 This may be applied to a plan which satisfies certain criteria:

 If Policy 3 is to be invoked, the adopted datum line and verifying line connections must be shown on (not calculated from) the dominant plan.
 Bearing and distance comparisons with the dominant plan must be shown on the subject plan.